thejohncoder/UiAutomator/README.md

 # funcIsAppInstalled() Boolean function to show if a given uri of an app is installed on current device.
 # funcClicksPoint()  Clicks at point on the screen by custom number of times
 # funcClicksCenter() Clicks the center of the screen by custom number of times.
 This funciton calls funcClicksPoint()
+# funcUiObjectClicks() Clicks an UiObject by custom multiple times and also by normal click or longClick